-A potential scenario of planting delays will be corn planted in fields where no soil-residual herbicide was applied.
+A potential scenario encountered each growing season is corn planted in fields where no soil-residual herbicide was applied.
 If the corn has not yet emerged, the soil-residual herbicide can be applied as originally planned.
 But, what if the corn has emerged and the soil-residual herbicide has not been applied?
 Can the application proceed as planned, or will a different product need to be selected?
 The answer depends on the respective herbicide.

 Several soil-residual herbicides can control small, emerged summer annual weeds.
 Additional management procedures (such as the addition of a herbicide that has postemergence activity) will be needed for those products that lack the ability to control emerged weeds.
 Be sure to consult the respective product label for tankmix and additive recommendations.